 What is Forest Schools?

 Forest Schools has developed from the Scandinavian education system and is about children and young people building self-esteem and independence through exploring and experiencing the natural world.
-Forest Schools is a long term programme delivered by trained practitioners within a natural environment (not necessarily a Forest!).
-Each Forest School programme is tailored to meet the needs of individuals within that group and is continuously developed as the children/young people grow in confidence, skills and understanding.
+Forest Schools is a long term programme delivered by trained practitioners within a natural environment.
+Each Forest School programme is tailored to meet the needs of individuals within that group and is continuously developed as the children grow in confidence, skills and understanding.

 The ethos of Forest Schools allows learners the time and space to develop skills, interests and understanding through practical, hands-on experiences.
-It also allows practitioners to step back and observe the children/young people in order to then encourage and inspire individuals to achieve through careful scaffolding and facilitating.
+It also allows practitioners to step back and observe the children in order to then encourage and inspire individuals to achieve through careful scaffolding and facilitating.

 What benefits will my child get from participating in Forest Schools?